 Readability platforms can have different criteria for calculating elements used in the final algorithm.
 For instance: characters, words and sentences.
 Some may consider dashes, apostrophe, colons etc. as characters, while other may not.
 Different logic is also utilized in order to count syllables, leading to differing results.

-The content extraction performed by Siteimprove, where the boilerplate is removed from each page in order to extract the actual content, is unique to the Siteimprove tool, and can also lead to non-comparable results when compared to other platforms.
+The content extraction performed by Siteimprove, where the boilerplate is removed from each page in order to extract the actual content, is unique to the Siteimprove Intelligence Platform, and can also lead to non-comparable results when compared to other platforms.

 Additional resources on Readability: